layerai-archive/sdk/CONTRIBUTING.md

 ### Python setup
 We recommend using `pyenv`

-Please run `pyenv install` in the root of this repository to setup the recommended python version.
+Please run `pyenv install $(cat .python-version)` in the root of this repository to setup the recommended python version.

 If you are using an M1 machine, we recommend using `conda`.
 Please run